How a Poem Comes to Be

 Angie Galindo Perez is a high school senior enrolled in Environmental Engineering and Technology.
 She has taken two Advanced Placement classes and several College Now classes.
 Apart from school, some of Angie Galindo's interests include reading, writing, listening to music and visiting new places.
 She currently lives in Queens, New York City.

-Kym Richardson created early childhood development content, writes fiction and screenplays that center on reclaiming identity, purpose, and community in the face of loss.
-Her stories were semifinalists in the 2020 American Short(er) Fiction Contest.
-Her scripts have been finalists in the Sundance Institute’s Screenwriters Lab and the Tribeca Film Institute’s All Access Program.
-Kym has been a juror for the Scholastic Writing Awards.
-She received a New York Foundation for the Arts grant and a MacDowell Colony Fellowship.
-She is a graduate of Columbia University’s Graduate School of Journalism and Colgate University.
+Kym Richardson writes fiction and screenplays.
+Her short stories were semifinalists in the 2020 American Short(er) Fiction Contest and her feature scripts have been finalists in the Sundance Institute’s Screenwriters Lab and the Tribeca Film Institute’s All Access Program.
+She has been a juror for the Scholastic Writing Awards, the New York Foundation for the Arts (NYFA), and the Bronx Council on the Arts.
+Kym received a NYFA grant and a MacDowell Fellowship.
+She’s a graduate of Columbia University’s Graduate School of Journalism and Colgate University.
+Right now, she’s at work on a middle grade novel.